Unusual Malaysian Drinks You Want To Try

 In Malaysia, the locals boil Barley (Hordeum vulgare) to make Barley Water.

-The simple drink has floating Barley pearls and is served either hot or with iced.
+The simple drink has floating Barley pearls and is served hot or iced.

 Barley water has cooling properties that cleanse the kidneys and keep you free of toxins.

-Widely available at hawker stalls, food courts, coffee shops – some enjoy Barley Water
+Widely available at hawker stalls, food courts, and coffee shops – some enjoy Barley Water

 and lime juice combinations.